valeriangalliat/blog/index.md

 ---
-excerpt: A blog about tech, programming and other things.
+excerpt: A blog about tech, software and other things.
 ---

 # CodeJam
-A blog about tech, programming and other things.
+A blog about tech, software and other things.

 ## Posts